dam-grassman/blog/_pages/about.md

         <div class="hero__image">
            <p>  <strong> Data Scientist Intern at La Caisse des Dépôts et Consignations, Paris</strong> <br>
                 <i>NLP in an Asset Management Team</i><br>
-                Six-month internship as a Data Scientist within the asset management team doing text analytics with Python, im-plementation of Machine Leaning algorithms applied to NLP as well as the development of security selection toolsby an unstructured-data approach with an automatic classification system.</p>
+                Six-month internship as a Data Scientist within the asset management team doing text analytics with Python, implementation of Machine Leaning algorithms applied to NLP as well as the development of security selection toolsby an unstructured data approach with an automatic classification system.</p>
         </div>
       </div>
       <div class="col col-3" >